wsv-accidis/tmeit-android/README.md

 TMEIT for Android is distributed according to the terms of the **Apache License version 2.0**.

 ## Acknowledgements
-TMEIT for Android uses the following third-party libraries, besides the Android SDK:
+TMEIT for Android uses the following third-party libraries, in addition to SDKs provided by Google:

 * [Barcode Scanner Libraries for Android](https://github.com/dm77/barcodescanner)
 * [OkHttp HTTP & SPDY client for Android and Java](https://github.com/square/okhttp)